Should newlyweds consider life insurance?

 - You’re now sharing your life with someone.
 Now that you’ve tied the knot, you need to think not only about looking after yourself, but also about providing for that special someone in your life.
 Life insurance can help make sure that if something unexpected happens to you, your partner isn’t left to shoulder a huge financial burden on their own.

-- You’re probably thinking about kids.
+- You may be thinking about kids.
 For many Australians, getting hitched means that parenthood isn’t too far around the corner, so you’ll need to start thinking about how you would provide for a couple of kids (or more) if an unexpected tragedy occurred.
 Life insurance means you can continue providing for your kids long after you’ve gone, and that your family’s financial future is guaranteed.

 - You might be taking on debt.
 Getting married often means buying a house, which usually means taking on a significant commitment to repay a mortgage.
 Combine this with car loans, personal loans, credit card debts and any other financial obligations, and it quickly becomes clear why the financial protection life insurance offers is so important.